10 Weeds that Look Like Grass: Invasive Grass Types + Pictures

 Smooth bromegrass is a perennial grass-like weed that’s quite difficult to kill off given its hardiness.
 Besides being perennial in nature and highly adaptable even to cold environments, it also propagates itself through rhizomes in the soil and a very robust root system.
 In a thin lawn, it’ll easily take over.

 Beyond being a nuisance, smooth bromegrass is great at providing ground cover owing to its robust growth and tight root system.
-It also makes great hay if you needed it for this purpose.
+It also makes great hay if you need it for this purpose.

 How to control smooth bromegrass